robbiebmorris/robbiebmorris/README.md

 > Computer Science Student at University College London

 - Working on the technical aspects of hosting ClimateHack.AI 2023!
-- Interned at ASTRI developing new machine learning projects (NLP, CV) in C++.
+- Interned at ASTRI developing machine learning projects (NLP, CV) in C++.
 - How to reach me: robbiebmorris@gmail.com

 <!--